Obtaining recoveries for whistleblowers and upholding the public trust

 Any person or entity that has evidence of a fraud occurring against the government may act as a whistleblower under the False Claims Act.
 Please read our False Claims Act FAQ for comprehensive answers to your questions about whistleblower rights and whistleblower law.

-Attorney Robert Nelson Describes the Top 3 Factors for Whistleblowers in Selecting a Lawyer
+Attorney Robert Nelson Describes the Top 3 Factors in Selecting a False Claims Act Lawyer and Whistleblower Law Firm

 Under the financial reform legislation enacted in 2010, known as the Dodd-Frank Wall Street Reform and Consumer Protection Act, whistleblowers who provide the Securities and Exchange Commission or the Commodity Futures Trading Commission with information about a violation of federal securities laws may be entitled to a reward if the government acts on that information.
 The recovery in this type of whistleblower case can be from 10 to 30 percent of the amount the government collects.